isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

 Footnotes are notes placed at the bottom of a page that comment on or cite a reference for a designated part of the text.

-A footnote consists of two parts:
-*  The footnote call that appears in the main content.
-*  The footnote marker contains further details and appears at the bottom of the page.
+Every footnote has a footnote marker at th bottom of the page, which is generally a number or an asterisk.
+Inside the main content, the same footnote marker appears as a footnote call and is indicated by the same number or asterisk as a superscript.